GregoryBevan/escape-camp-codelab/docs/#4-focus-on-domain-and-business.md

     gameProjectionStore.find(event.aggregateId)
         .flatMap { gameProjectionStore.update(mergeJsonPatch(it, event)) }
 ```
-Here we use the `mergeJsonPatch()` generic function based on [Json Merge Patch](https://github.com/java-json-tools/json-patch/tree/master#json-merge-patch) which is designed to merge to Json documents.
+Here we use the `mergeJsonPatch()` generic function based on [Json Merge Patch](https://github.com/java-json-tools/json-patch/tree/master#json-merge-patch) which is designed to merge Json documents.
 - **Add the `ContestantEnrolled` branch that call this function**
 ```kotlin
 when (it) {